subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 2. You will see a GraphQL playground in the browser and the schemas which are ready to query.

-3. Find a *Docs* button on the top right corner of the playground which will open a documentation draw.
-This documentation is automatically generated and it helps you find the entities and methods that you can query.
+3. Find the *Docs* tab on the right side of the playground which should open a documentation drawer.
+This documentation is automatically generated and it helps you find what entities and methods you can query.

 Try the following query to understand how it works for your new SubQuery starter project.

-Don’t skip to learn more about the [GraphQL Query language](../../run_publish/graphql.md).
+Don’t forget to learn more about the [GraphQL Query language](../../run_publish/graphql.md) and dig out more information.

 ```graphql